15A NCAC 13B .1627 CLOSURE AND POST-CLOSURE REQUIREMENTS FOR MSWLF FACILITIES

 (c) Closure criteria.

-(3) Construction of the cap system for all MSWLF units shall conform to the requirements set forth in Subparagraphs (b)(8), (b)(9) and (b)(15) of Rule .1624 and the following requirements:
+(3) Construction of the cap system for all MSWLF units shall conform to the requirements set forth in Rule .1624(b)(8), (b)(9), (b)(10), (b)(14), and (b)(15) of this Section and the following requirements:

-(A) Post-settlement surface slopes shall be a minimum of five percent and a maximum of 25 percent; and
+(A) post-settlement surface slopes shall be a minimum of five percent and a maximum of 25 percent; and

-(B) A gas venting or collection system shall be installed below the low-permeability barrier to minimize pressures exerted on the barrier.
+(B) a gas venting or collection system shall be installed below the low-permeability barrier to minimize pressures exerted on the barrier.

-(4) Prior to beginning closure of each MSWLF unit as specified in Subparagraph (5) of this Paragraph, an owner or operator shall notify the Division that a notice of the intent to close the unit has been placed in the operating record.
+(4) Prior to beginning closure of each MSWLF unit as specified in Subparagraph (5) of this Paragraph, an owner or operator shall notify the Division in writing that a notice of the intent to close the unit has been placed in the operating record.

 (6) The owner or operator of all MSWLF units shall complete closure activities of each MSWLF unit in accordance with the closure plan within 180 days following the beginning of closure as specified in Subparagraph (5) of this Paragraph.
-Extensions of the closure period may be granted by the Division if the owner or operator demonstrates that closure will, of necessity, take longer than 180 days and they have taken and will continue to take all steps to prevent threats to human health and the environment from the unclosed MSWLF unit.
+Extensions of the closure period may be granted by the Division if the owner or operator demonstrates that closure will, of necessity, take longer than 180 days and they have and will continue to prevent threats to human health and the environment from the unclosed MSWLF unit.